nanoframework/Samples/samples/MQTT/AwsMQTT/README.md

 ## Hardware requirements

 A hardware device with networking capabilities that is running a nanoFramework firmware image.
-This code has been tested with an SMT32F769IDISCOVERY board.
+This code has been tested with SMT32F769IDISCOVERY and ESP-WROVER-KIT boards.

 ## Related topics